vyastreb/ACA/README.md

 # Adaptive Cross Approximation: ACA and ACA-GP

 This repository contains the implementation of the Adaptive Cross Approximation (ACA) and the Adaptive Cross Approximation with Geometrical Pivot selection (ACA-GP) algorithms.
 The ACA algorithm is a low-rank matrix approximation algorithm that is particularly well-suited for matrices that arise in the context of integral equations.
 The ACA-GP algorithm is a variant of the ACA algorithm that is designed to enhance the purely algebraic ACA algorithm by incorporating a geometrical pivot selection strategy.
-The ACA-GP algorithm is only marginally more expensive but constantly ensures a better accuracy than the classical ACA.
+The ACA-GP algorithm can be marginally more computationally costly but constantly outperforms the classical ACA both in average accuracy and in the accuracy dispersion.

 **License:** BSD 3-Clause